trulybhanu/Card-Assure/README.md

 ## Show your support

-Give a ⭐ if you like this repository!
+Give a ⭐ if you like this repository.
+Thanks!